JeremieD/mariokart.info/README.md

 ## Contribute
-All contributions are welcome, wether it be code, [bug reports](https://github.com/JeremieD/mariokart.info/issues), or suggestions.
+All contributions are welcome, whether it be code, [bug reports](https://github.com/JeremieD/mariokart.info/issues), or suggestions.

 mariokart.info is a super simple static website.
-No JS librairies are used.
+No JS libraries are used.

-The only thing you'll need is [Sass](https://sass-lang.com) for contributing CSS.
+The only thing you'll need is [Sass](https://sass-lang.com) to contribute CSS.